GrassBro/GrassBro/README.md

 ### Hi there 👋
-- 🎓 I am a dual-degree Ph.D. student from CityU and DUT.
+- 🎓 I got my dual PhD degrees from CityU and DUT.
 My research interests are Computer Vision and Deep Learning.
 - 🔭 My recent works focus on saliency detection and image restoration, which are published at top conferences (e.g., CVPR, BMVC) and journals (e.g., IJCV, TIP).
-Moreover, my research direction moves to OCR and multi-modality reasoning.
+Moreover, my research direction moves to OCR and multi-modality learning under the AIGC background.

 <!--